EpsilonBrain/LabsProject/tickets/thirdTicket.md

 To begin work on this ticket, make sure you have:
 1. Finished getting locally setup.
-2. Completed the onboarding module on Canvas.
+2. Completed the onboarding module in your course.
 3. Reviewed the [composition document](documents/composition_document.md).
 4. Completed Build Sprints 1 and 2.